Drumber/RemoteLightServer/README.md

 # RemoteLightServer
-A Server for the [RemoteLight LED control software](https://github.com/Drumber/RemoteLight) to control addressable LED strips with Raspberry Pi or other single-board computers.
+A Server for the [RemoteLight LED control software](https://github.com/Drumber/RemoteLight) to control addressable LED strips with Raspberry Pi.
 Various digital LED strips can be controlled with **all Raspberry Pi versions** thanks to Matthew Lewis' [diozero library](https://github.com/mattjlewis/diozero).

 ## Supported LED Strips